jdittrich/userNeedResearchBook/text/dataGathering.md

 For checking, you  always need  to refer to something that you want to check.
 You often need to describe it to the participant:

-> [Researcher] “So: If I want to print something first I need to ask for their color profile, when I have this, I load it in InDesign, choose the profile in the pdf dialog and then export it?”
+> [Researcher] “So: If I want to print something first, I need to ask for their color profile, when I have this, I load it in InDesign, choose the profile in the pdf dialog and then export it?”
 [Participant] “Yes.
 I usually to a test afterwards by opening the pdf in addition”

 For this, you and the participant need to remember much at the same time.
 If possible, you can aid your memory by pointing to a device or part of a drawing or just demonstrating something.
 Don’t only rely on talking.